-These Testing Rules ("Testing Rules," "Terms and Conditions," or "Agreement") are a legal contract between you and College Board ("College Board" or "we").
-They set forth important rules and policies you must follow related to taking the SAT® School Day ("SAT" or "SAT School Day").
+These Terms and Conditions ("Terms and Conditions," "Agreement," or "Testing Rules") are a legal contract between you and College Board ("College Board" or "we").

+They set forth important rules and policies you must follow related to taking the SAT.
 Please read these carefully.